aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     return request.json()['nickname']
 ```

 Here we use a try catch loop to see if we already have the name cached.
-If we don't then we make a call to the API using the team number and then accessing the nickname from the json.
+If we don't then we make a call to the API using the team number and then access the nickname from the json.

 ```python
 numNotEmpty = sum(1 for _, col in shirt.items() if col != '')